akveo/ng2-smart-table/demo/src/app/pages/demo/snippets/source-full.md

         search: query
       }
     ], false);
-    // second parameter specifying whether to perform AND or OR search
+    // second parameter specifying whether to perform 'AND' or 'OR' search
     // (meaning all columns should contain search query or at least one)
-    // AND by default, so changing to OR be setting false here }
+    // 'AND' by default, so changing to 'OR' by setting false here }
 }